sergey289/PetShopCatalog/README.md

 # PetShopCatalog

 ### Description:
-simple online pet catalog that enables to browse at the catalog, look at individual animals and leave comments
+Simple online pet catalog that enables to browse at the catalog, look at individual animals and leave comments

 ##### The application breaks down to:
 -	Home page – welcome, two selected animals (most highly commented upon)